companieshouse/ansible-role-ssh-key/README.md

 ansible_controller_ssh_key_mode: <permissions>
 ```

 When installing the key a suitable header and footer comment will be added using the specified key format (one of `openssh` or the default `rsa`) and the key will be split over 64 characters per line.
-If the named key already exists the role will take no action.

 To remove a previously installed key: